erikeldridge/erikeldridge.github.com/_drafts/_posts/netbook-development.md

 ## Summary

-All in all, I'm pleased with the new setup.
+After a day of experience, setting things up and drafting this post, I'm pleased with the set up.
+Seems like a success so far.